'In Hoffa's Shadow' Uncovers An Author's Family Ties To A Mafia Mystery

 DAVE DAVIES, HOST:

-Well, Jack Goldsmith, welcome to FRESH AIR.
-This is quite a story.
-And there's a couple of generations of Americans who don't remember Jimmy Hoffa.
+DAVIES: Well, Jack Goldsmith, welcome to FRESH AIR.
+This is quite a story, and there's a couple of generations of Americans who don't remember Jimmy Hoffa.
 So why don't you just tell us a little bit about who he was and his place in the American labor movement?

 GOLDSMITH: I was 12 years old.
 I think I was in...